States that Allow Same-Sex Marriage

 On November 5th, the Illinois House passed SB 10 which had already passed in the Illinois Senate.
 For several months, House leaders had delayed the vote over concerns the bill might not have enough support.
 Governor Pat Quinn signed the legislation on November 20th.
 Same-sex marriages will be available on June 1, 2014.

 States are strongly divided on same-sex marriage.
-While sixteen states and D.C. allow same-sex marriage, thirty-three states prohibit same-sex marriage, including twenty-nine states that placed prohibitions in their state constitutions.
-One state, New Mexico, has no law either allowing or prohibiting same-sex marriage.
+While seventeen states and D.C. allow same-sex marriage, thirty-three states prohibit same-sex marriage, including twenty-nine states with prohibitions in their state constitutions.
 Most states that have recently allowed same-sex marriage have done so through legislation.
-Since the beginning of 2011, eight states have passed legislation, one adopted it by initiative and two allow same-sex marriage as a result of court decisions.
+Since the beginning of 2011, eight states have passed legislation, one adopted it by initiative and three allow same-sex marriage as a result of court decisions.

 The scope for continued legislative change is limited.
-Of the thirty-four states that do not allow same-sex marriage, twenty-nine have constitutional provisions that require popular votes, usually alongside legislative action.
-Efforts to overturn constitutional prohibitions have begun in several states, though no state has yet reversed a constitutional prohibition.
-Litigation has also been initiated in several states, including New Mexico where the State Supreme Court is expected to release a decision in December about whether to require the state to allow same-sex marriages.
+Of the thirty-three states that do not allow same-sex marriage, twenty-nine have constitutional provisions that require popular votes, usually alongside legislative action.
+Efforts to overturn constitutional prohibitions have begun in several states, and litigation has also been initiated in several states.